Twelve Sky 2

-Twelve Sky 2 is a massively multiplayer online role-playing game (MMORPG) by ALT1.
+Twelve Sky 2 is a massively multiplayer online role-playing game (MMORPG) by Begagames.

 Set in Ancient China, players are thrown into an age old conflict between three warring Clans.
 Centered on the reemergence of a new faction, players must fight for the honor of their brothers or turn their backs in their hour of need.

 The Twelve Sky 2 development team attended the 6th. annual ChinaJoy exposition, which featured their game, in 2008.
 As a result of ChinaJoy, Twelve Sky 2 was also featured on the udn.com news site in their report on 18 July 2008.

+On March 4, 2019, BEGA Games signed an agreement with South Korea's ALT1 company to transfer the copyright of the "Twelve Sky" series of classic Korean martial arts online games.
+The agreement stipulates that BEGA Games enjoys the copyright, development rights and independent operation rights of the "Twelve Sky" series of online games.